Technique | Snacks From Your Wood Pellet Grill

 With your Broil King Pellet Grill, you can Do More: smoke, roast, bake or grill anything you can imagine.
-Expand your experience, thanks to incredible cooking versatility and many of the great Broil King accessories available to you.
-Doing More doesn’t need to be hard: in the case of this post, it may be the easiest thing you’ve ever grilled.
+Expand your experience, thanks to incredible cooking versatility and many great Broil King accessories available to you.
+Doing More doesn’t need to be complicated: in the case of this post, it may be the easiest thing you’ve ever grilled.

 Can you add smoke to bagged snacks?

 Our smoked potato chips recipe is one of our most visited on the Broil King website.
 Its success got the team here thinking about adding smoke to other snacks of the pre-made variety.
-Smoke is a wonderful accent-flavor that impacts different ingredients in different ways.
-We challenged our team to take their favorite salty or sweet snacks, and add just the right amount of smoke in hopes of making them even more enjoyable.
-Our test grillers give this recipe a difficulty level of 0.5 out of 5, which sets this up as a very easy experience to take home.
+Smoke is a wonderful accent flavour that impacts different ingredients in different ways.
+We challenged our team to take their favourite salty or sweet snacks and add just the right amount of smoke to make them even more enjoyable.
+Our test grillers give this recipe a difficulty level of 0.5 out of 5, which sets this up as an effortless experience to try at home.

 Let’s talk technique

-- Lay your salty or sweet snack out evenly in a Broil King Roasting Basket and set them on the grill.
-The goal here is to have as much smoke contact with the snacks as possible for maximum flavor.
+- Lay your salty or sweet snacks evenly in a Broil King Roasting Basket and set them on the grill.
+The goal is to have as much smoke contact with the snacks as possible for maximum flavour.
 The perforations in the basket make it the ideal tool for the job.
-Any Broil King grilling basket is perfect for the job since the perforations allow more smoke to baste the food.
+The Broil King Grilling Wok is also perfect for the job since the perforations allow more smoke to baste the food.

 - Tip: Shake the snacks a little in the basket halfway through.
-A set of Broil King Leather Grilling Mitts make it easy.
+A set of Broil King Leather Grilling Mitts makes it easy.

 - Smoke for 10-15 minutes.
-Sampling as you go really gives you a sense of how much smoke each item has picked up.
-The more dense the item, the longer it takes to absorb smoke; the less dense the item, the quicker it happens…as we found out the hard way with the mini brownies.
+Sampling as you go gives you a sense of how much smoke each item has picked up.
+The more dense the item, the longer it takes to absorb smoke; the less dense the item, the quicker it happens (as we found out the hard way with the mini brownies).

 A sampling of popular snacks

-We tested snacks of several different varieties to get a broad sense of how smoke affects each one.
-Here are our Top 10 favorite snacks as reviewed by the team, scored from 0 to 10.
+We tested snacks of several varieties to get a broad sense of how smoke affects each one.
+Here are our Top 10 favourite snacks as reviewed by the team, scored from 0 to 10.
 You’ll find our judges’ scores below each item: Judge 1 – Judge 2 – Judge 3, and an average of their scores.
-Three scores gave us the most balanced assessment, since we all have different tastes.
+Three scores gave us the most balanced assessment since we all have different tastes.

 9/10 – 10/10 – 10/10.
 Average: 9.6/10

 The most surprising and wow-worthy snack.
-A little smoke accented the flavor of the Oreos wonderfully and gave the cookie a better snap and a beautifully warm and creamy filling.
-Room temperature cookies are now too boring to enjoy: we’ll all be heating them up with some smoke from now on.
-A must try!
+A little smoke accented the flavour of the Oreos wonderfully and gave the cookie a better snap and a beautifully warm and creamy filling.
+Room temperature cookies are now too boring to enjoy: we’ll all be heating them with some smoke from now on.
+A must-try!

 8/10 – 8/10 – 8/10.
 Average: 8/10

-The subtle smoke flavor adds a lot to the already powerful flavor of this chip.
-The warmth made them feel more like a restaurant style tortilla chip than a from-the-bag snack.
+The subtle smoke flavour adds a lot to the already strong taste of this chip.
+The warmth made them feel more like a restaurant-style tortilla chip than a from-the-bag snack.
 Then again, our judges do have a thing for Cool Ranch Doritos.
-Try any other Doritos flavor if Cool Ranch isn’t your go-to.
+Try any other Doritos flavour if Cool Ranch isn’t your go-to.

 8/10 – 7.5/10 – 7/10.
 Average: 7.5/10

 Sweet snacks made an appearance in our testing as well.
-Marshmallows are a campfire favorite that transferred unsurprisingly well to the grill.
+Marshmallows are a campfire favourite that transferred unsurprisingly well to the grill.
 After 10-15 minutes on the grill at a low temperature, the inside ended up soft and creamy, while the outside shell remained unchanged.
-Not a lot of smoke flavor stuck to them, but the experience of a tray of warm, soft, marshmallow-y treats is hard to turn down.
+Not a lot of smoke flavour stuck to them, but the experience of a tray of warm, soft marshmallowy treats is hard to turn down.

 6/10 – 7/10 – 9/10.
 Average: 7.3/10

-Smoke is a great compliment to onion flavor any day of the week.
+Smoke is an excellent complement to onion flavour any day of the week.
 While there weren’t any extra surprises to this smoke-infused snack, almost everyone seemed to like them.

 7/10 – 7/10 – 7/10.
 Average: 7/10

-Regular salted potato chips of any variety pick up and showcase a smokey flavor the best.
-Testing this at home and here at Broil King HQ, we’ve found that your guests expect a plain potato chip, but then get the added surprise of complex – yet subtle – smoke flavor.
+Regular salted potato chips of any variety pick up and showcase a smokey flavour the best.
+Testing this at home and here at Broil King HQ, we’ve found that your guests expect a plain potato chip but then get the added surprise of the complex – yet subtle – smoke flavour.
 Different and delicious.

 7/10 – 8/10 – 4/10.
 Average: 6.3/10

 We’re letting our Canadian origins show with this entry.
-The smoke flavor is definitely present in these chips, changing it from ketchup to a somewhat barbecue-flavored chip.
-We were all big fans of that…well, except for one ketchup-chip-purist judge: it strayed too far for him.
+The smoke flavour is definitely present in these chips, changing it from ketchup to a somewhat barbecue-flavoured chip.
+We were all big fans of that, except for one ketchup-chip-purist judge; it strayed too far for him.
 We recommend it for all non-ketchup-chip-purists.

 6/10 – 8/10 – 5/10.
 Average: 6.3/10

 The more sponge-like the item is, the more likely it is to soak up smoke in a hurry, and Cheese puffs were the perfect example of this.
-The smoke flavor was a bit too intense for most of our judges: think a sharp, smoked cheddar flavour.
+The smoke flavour was a bit too intense for most of our judges; think a sharp, smoked cheddar flavour.

 4/10 – 6/10 – 7/10.
 Average: 5.6/10

-Cereals can be a great base for a mixed homemade snack, but they’re rather dense and take on less smoke in the same period of time.
-Not a lot of smoke flavor here in 15 minutes.
+Cereals can be an excellent base for a mixed homemade snack, but they’re relatively dense and take on less smoke in the same period.
+Not a lot of smoke flavour here in 15 minutes.

 6/10 – 5/10 – 4/10.
 Average: 5/10